 Note: Music majors and minors who have not successfully completed the Music Diagnostic Exam must enroll in Fundamentals of Music MU 1011 in the spring semester of their freshman year.
 A grade of C or better is required for students to enroll in Aural Skills I MU 1111 and/or Creative Analytical Concepts I MU 1113.

-Specialization Requirements - [46 Hours] 21 hours must be WBC Specialization courses.
+Specialization Requirements - [40 Hours] 21 hours must be WBU Specialization courses.
 Specialization courses to be transferred must be approved by department chair.
+A grade of C or better is required for all of the following Specialization courses.